ecow/ldcdemo/README.md

 Here is where the Semantic Web does the magic: you can use [Dbpedia](http://dbpedia.org) to access the full "Wisdom of the crowd" contained in Wikipedia and use it to get a list of all municipalities in the word, translated in any language!

-Unfortunately dbpedia is a great public service but it does non ensure any SLA, the performaces are unpredictable and very often the services is down for maintenance and you can't know when this happens.
+Unfortunately dbpedia is a great public service but it does non ensure any SLA, the performaces are unpredictable and very often the service is down for maintenance and you can't know when this happens.
 This is not acceptable if you want to build a solid application based directly on such service.

 A reasonable solution is to copy the data you need from dbpedia to your own knowlege base system, so you can safely use it in your application.